gremlin12/arcade-game/README.md

 Mark Pilgrim's online ebook "Dive Into HTML5" was an indispensible resource.
 Find his chapter on canvas drawing here: http://diveintohtml5.info/canvas.html

-And many thanks to the Udacity instructors for their patience and support!
+And many thanks to the Udacity community for their support.